 There are matters to consider.
 You may prefer Windows 10 or MacOS.
-You may have a fortune invested in apps.
+There is a fortune invested in apps.
 You could have a lifetime of habits, skills and muscle memory tied up in one or other operating system.

 You may have a deep-seated philosophical or ideological objection to Apple or Microsoft.
 This may, or may not, be rational.

 You may want a device with a detachable screen that acts as a tablet.
-You may feel you need plenty of ports or you have an aversion to dongles.
+Plenty of ports are important or you have an aversion to dongles.
 You may want to punish Apple for not keeping faith with whatever was on your personal MacBook Pro wish list.